Skip to content

 Karl Popper, who was one of the greatest philosophers of science, used to say that to be scientific, a theory has to be refutable.
 But we will never know anything about the multiverse because by definition it is “somewhere else.”
 We cannot see it, we cannot find any sign of it, it is pure hypothesis.

-At the end of his life, Steven Hawking said that the idea of the multiverse is dead.
+At the end of his life, Stephen Hawking said that the idea of the multiverse is dead.
 He said that because he no longer believed in the multiverse, he chose to believe that our Universe came from nothing.

 Why do we see so much resistance from scientists against the idea of a creator God?